GadgetsMenu/gadgetsmenu-docs/content/enUS/getting-started/permissions.md

 # GadgetsMenu Permissions
 <p>Here you can find all permissions of GadgetsMenu.</p>
-You can also check permission in-game by using command /gmenu permissions <cosmetic|commands>
+You can also check permission in-game by using command /gmenu permissions &lt;cosmetic|commands&gt;
 <p> </p>

 - [GadgetsMenu](#gadgetsmenu-gadgetsmenu)